 San Francisco is home to the world’s greatest entrepreneurs, the ones who have ‘disrupted’ numerous industries, and we are bringing those same disruptive technologies to improve delivery of City services for our residents.
 The Entrepreneurship-in-Residence program brings together government and startups to explore ways we can use technology to make government more accountable, efficient and responsive.”Mayor Edwin Lee

-Birdi will work with the San Francisco Department of Public Health on air quality and health issues.
+Birdi worked with the San Francisco Department of Public Health on air quality and health issues.
 Birdi is a smart device startup whose smart air monitor is more than a smoke detector.
 It tracks emergencies like fire and elevated carbon monoxide levels as well as air quality, providing recommendations to improve individual and neighborhood health and safety.

 Buildingeye worked with the San Francisco Municipal Transportation Agency to engage residents and communities.
 BuildingEye is a software startup that makes permit and noticing information easier to discover through a mapping interface.